 The earliest knowledge for the use of petroleum gathered from the surface or shallow wells is from archaeological investigation and ancient documentary sources.
 Naturally occurring oil seepages and outcrops of oil-bearing shale have been put to different uses for many thousands of years, according to the needs and ingenuity of the people who had them to hand.
-Excavations in Syria yield evidence that bitumen was used as an adhesive on weapons and tools by Neanderthals as early as 70,000 years ago.
-In few cases, however, was there a significant influence on human cultures.
-Possibly only in Mesopotamia was there any concerted development of petroleum technology, where by 3,000 BCE it included the use of asphaltic mastic as a mortar for masonry construction (Kemp 2007).
+Excavations yield evidence that bitumen was used as an adhesive on weapons and tools by Neanderthals as early as 70,000 years ago.
+Possibly only in Mesopotamia was there a significant influence on human culture, where by 3,000 BCE it included the use of asphaltic mastic, made by mixing bitumen with chopped straw, clay and sand, for constructing palaces, temples and ziggurats (Kemp 2007).
+It was applied for roadway coating, served to waterproof containers, to caulk reed and wooden boats, and as a widespread adhesive.
+Finally, it was considered as a powerful remedy in medical practice, especially as a disinfectant and insecticide, and was used by the ancient Egyptians to prepare mixtures to embalm the corps es of their dead (Connan 1999).

 Petroleum is mentioned by Herodotus as a cement used in buildings in the city of Babylon, for medicinal uses and distilled for lighting, as well as by other ancient authors including Diodorus, Josephus Flavius, Vitruvius, Strabo and Pliny the Elder (Macini and Misini 2018).
-In 600 BCE Confucius refers to brine drilling in China and oil wells were drilled there in 347 CE or earlier using bits attached to bamboo poles down to about 240 m.
+In 600 BCE Confucius refers to brine drilling in China and oil wells were drilled there in 347 CE or earlier using bits attached to bamboo poles down to about 240 m (Kambara 1974).
 Extensive bamboo pipelines connected oil wells with salt springs in the 10th century.
 Collecting natural oil is documented in Japan in 720 CE, where toponyms such as 'kusozu' (smelly water) or 'kusodo' (smelly ground) indicate places with petroleum and natural bitumens in the 12th to 15th centuries (Deryugin 2018).